pysam-developers/pysam/doc/glossary.rst

       insertions and another 2 matches.

    region
-      A genomic region, stated relative to a reference sequence.
+      A genomic region, stated relative to a :term:`reference` sequence.
 A region consists of reference name ('chr1'), start (15000), and end (20000).
 Start and end can be omitted for regions spanning a whole chromosome.
 If ``end`` is missing, the region will span from